 - Creating intricate text structures to prevent hashtags from appearing in the feed

 These algorithm cheats may have worked in the early days.
 However, as Instagram places emphasis on the use of Hashtags (i.e. featuring the ability to follow hashtags) the common practice of spamming a hashtag in a post for greater reach is becoming less and less relevant.
+Learning to track hashtag performance is more important than ever.
 Let’s explore the proper use of Instagram hashtags in greater detail below.